lrotermund/blog/content/posts/testing-an-important-feature-of-the-go-standard-library.md

 Here you can see very nicely how `go test` displays the failed sub-tests indented, which quickly shows which of the sub-tests failed and which parameter combinations did not work.

+### Stop test execution directly with the FailNow function